Something Fishy (film)

 Pas très catholique (Not Very Catholic, English title Something Fishy) is a 1994 French comedy film written and directed by Tonie Marshall.
 It was entered into the 44th Berlin International Film Festival.

 Plot

-Years ago Maxime left her husband and child to strike out on her own, out of her upper class background and into a more bohemian lifestyle, chain-smoking and having affairs with lovers of both genders.
+Years ago Maxime left her husband and child to strike out on her own, out of her upper class background and into a more bohemian lifestyle, chain-smoking and having affairs with lovers of both sexes.
 Now a private detective, her boss tasks Maxime with training the new person (and the boss's lover).
 She also finds that her path has crossed with her ex-husband and son as a result of her latest case involving real estate fraud and murders.